awesee/leetcode/solution/find-first-and-last-position-of-element-in-sorted-array/README.md

-## 34. Find First and Last Position of Element in Sorted Array
+## 34. Find First and Last Position of Element in Sorted Array (Medium)

 <p>Given an array of integers <code>nums</code> sorted in ascending order, find the starting and ending position of a given <code>target</code> value.</p>